 UC Davis takes the safety and welfare of our students very seriously.
 To that end, each student living in a campus housing facility has the opportunity to register the name and contact information of a person he or she would like notified if the student is determined to be missing and cannot be located through reasonable outreach and investigation.
-Missing person contact information is registered confidentially and is accessible only to authorized campus officials in furtherance of a missing person investigation.
+Missing person contact information is registered confidentially and is accessible only to authorized campus officials in event of a missing person investigation.

+Missing persons can be reported to housing staff within the specific student housing area, or directly to the UC Davis Police.
 Housing authorities will notify UC Davis Police immediately in the event any resident student is discovered to be missing.
-The University Police Department will take any missing persons report which is reported to them without delay regardless of jurisdiction.
+The UC Davis Police Department will take any missing persons report without delay, regardless of jurisdiction.
 A missing person report will be given investigative priority over non-emergency property crimes.

 When an officer receives a report of a missing person, the officer will determine the category of missing person and complete a report.
-The reporting officer will ensure that the appropriate information is entered into the California and National Missing Persons data base.
-If the missing person is a student, the reporting UC Officer will also ensure notification is made to the student's emergency contact, if available, within 24 hours of the initial report.
+The reporting officer will ensure that the appropriate information is entered into the California and National Missing Persons database.
+The UC Davis Police Department will inform local law enforcement within 24 hours that a student is missing.

+The reporting UC Davis Police Officer will also ensure notification is made to the student's emergency contact, if available, within 24 hours of the initial report.
 If the missing person is under 18 and not emancipated, UC Police will notify a custodial parent or guardian, within 24 hours of the initial report.
-In all cases UCD Police Department will inform local law enforcement within 24 hours that the student has been determined to be missing.